aetperf/pymeteofr/docs/usage.rst

    :scale: 50 %
    :align: center

-Note that when the run time is fairly new, all the time steps are not available, they are progressively being pushed to the web service.
+Note that when the run time is fairly new, all the time steps are not available yet: they are progressively being pushed to the web service.
 So there is some chance that the latest run time is not complete.
 This is why we created the ``check_run_time`` method.
 The argument is the horizon of the forecasts, expressed in hours, that you want.
 Suppose that you are interested in the next 24 hours, starting from now:

 .. code:: ipython3